microsoft/Kusto-Query-Language/doc/startswith-cs-operator.md

 ---
 title: The case-sensitive startswith string operator - Azure Data Explorer
-description: This article describes the case-sensitive startswith string operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/19/2021
+description: Learn how to use the startswith string operator to filter a record set with a case-sensitive string starting sequence. ms.reviewer: alexans ms.topic: reference ms.date: 09/19/2021